MicrosoftDocs/Virtualization-Documentation/tlfs.md

 The AutoEOI flag indicates that an implicit EOI should be performed by the hypervisor when an interrupt is delivered to the virtual processor.
-In addition, the hypervisor will automatically clear the corresponding flag in the “in service register” (ISR) of the virtual APIC.
+In addition, the hypervisor will automatically clear the corresponding flag in the “in service register" (ISR) of the virtual APIC.
 If the guest enables this behavior, then it must not perform an EOI in its interrupt service routine.